klpn/Mortchartgen.jl/README.md

    to suit your MySQL settings.
    The saved frame can then be reloaded with `frames=Mortchartgen.load_frames()`.
-4. Generate the site files by calling `writeplotsite` with loaded frames, language and output directory, e.g. `Mortchartgen.writeplotsite(frames, "en", normpath(mainpath, "mortchart-site-en"))`.
+4. Generate the site files by calling `writeplotsite` with loaded frames, language and output directory, e.g. `Mortchartgen.writeplotsite(frames, "en", normpath(Mortchartgen.mainpath, "mortchart-site-en"))`.
 5. Compile the site generator from the `site.hs` file in the output directory.
    Using the Glasgow Haskell Compiler, you can run `ghc --make site` from the shell.
 6. Generate the site itself by running `./site build` in the output directory.